 Adobe Stock Images

-Deborah Luepnitz, in her wonderful book Schopenhauer's Porcupines, writes, “The point is not to go nameless, to refuse the question “Who am I?”, but to keep the conversation about identity going."
-Our discoveries of self are not definitive, all-encompassing explanations; but simply another clue to the great mystery of life.
+Deborah Luepnitz, in her wonderful book Schopenhauer's Porcupines, writes, “The point is not to go nameless, to refuse the question “Who am I?”, but to keep the conversation about identity going," (p.
+184).
+Our enlightened discoveries of self are not definitive, all-encompassing explanations; but simply another clue to the great mystery of life.

 We are wise when we accept limits to our understanding.
 Respecting the inadequacies of concepts (labels), opens our mind to continued gathering of knowledge that is less biased by faulty and rigid beliefs.
 This open mindset prepares for not only a greater understanding of self, but also, for a greater understanding of others.
 We can curb the divisive biases that create unpassable barriers and destroy the necessary conversations that can heal, instead of the narrow mindedness that currently prevails and continues to deepen the wounds with hate and suspicion.